-As today’s consumers have become much more demanding than ever before, customer service agents need to be ready to quickly adapt to changing circumstances and client requests, handle multiple service interactions at the same time, switch channels, and the like.
+As today’s consumers have become much more demanding than ever before, customer service agents need to be ready to quickly adapt to changing circumstances and client requests, handle multiple service interactions at the same time, have high typing speed on web chat, switch channels, and the like.
 A readiness to play it by ear when necessary is crucial for providing efficient service without feeling overwhelmed.
 Easily adaptable and flexible customer service reps are also more likely to:

 - Be able to multitask efficiently